-Holiday Academy Forest school clubs Covid-19 Pandemic Policy and Procedures Sept 29 2020
+Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 o Drop off point will be the same as pick up point and detailed in welcome email.

-o Aiming to be outdoors 100% of the time, in a location that is suitable for the weather (so under trees if the weather is very hot).
+o Aiming to be outdoors 100% of the time, in a location that is suitable for the weather.

 o All participants will be allocated a group from drop off until pick up.
 The groups will be nearby but socially distanced enough away and will not share any resources unless thoroughly cleaned.
 All resources cleaned at the end of each day